-- Press ▼ to move the cursor (blue highlighted text) down to the Maintenance group. - 5.
+- 1. With the unit shut down, move the control power switch to ON (I).
+After initialization, the controller will toggle automatically to the Home screen. - 2.
+Press any directional arrow (\blacktriangle , \blacktriangleright , \blacktriangledown , \blacktriangleleft) to enter the maintenance screens. - 3.
+Press the Enter (✓) button and the Engine Stop/Reset (O) button simultaneously.
+The next screen will display the Configuration menu. - 4.
+Press ▼ to move the cursor (blue highlighted text) down to the "Maintenance" group. - 5.
 Press ▶ to access the sections.
-Press ▼ to highlight the Maintenance section. - Press ► to access the parameters and highlight the maintenance alarm that needs to be reset. - Press ✓ to select the editable parameters.
+Press ▼ to highlight the "Maintenance" section. - 6.
+Press ▶ to access the parameters and highlight the maintenance alarm that needs to be reset. - 7.
+Press the Enter (✓) button to select the editable parameters.
 The cursor will highlight "Not Reset" under the selected maintenance alarm.
 Press ▲ to highlight "Reset". - 8.
-Press ✓ to reset the selected maintenance alarm. - 9.
+Press the Enter (\checkmark) button to reset the selected maintenance alarm. - 9.
 To perform additional maintenance alarm resets, repeat steps 6 8.

-Note: If the selected maintenance alarm does not need to be reset, press ▼ to highlight "Not Reset" and press ✓ to return to the parameters section.
+Note: If the selected maintenance alarm does not need to be reset, press the ∇ button to highlight "Not Reset" and press the Enter (\checkmark) button return to the parameters section.

-10. To save changes, press and hold √ for five seconds.
-To discard changes made, press and hold O for five seconds.
+10. To save changes, press and hold the Enter (✓) button for five seconds.
+To discard changes made, press and hold the Engine Stop/Reset (O) button for five seconds.

-EXHAUST FILTER SERVICE REQUIREMENTS
+EXHAUST FILTER SERVICE REQUIREMENTS (FOR PZ UNITS WITH DPF ONLY)

 The exhaust filter system contains a Diesel Particulate Filter (DPF).
 Over time, the DPF will require professional servicing to remove ash buildup.
 The expected service interval will be at least 3,000 or 4,500 hours, based on engine power and operating conditions.
 Actual service should take place when the indicator light appears on the Power ZoneTM controller.
-The DPF should be cleaned or replaced by an OEM authorized engine service dealer only.
+The DPF should be cleaned or replaced by an authorized service provider only.
 The removal of DPF ash must be done by removing the DPF from the unit and placing it into specialized equipment.